-Peace Corps Coverdell Fellows is a graduate fellowship program that provides returned Peace Corps volunteer the opportunity to pursue graduate-level degrees and gain professional experience while continuing to carry out the missions of the Peace Corps.
+Peace Corps Coverdel Fellows Program is a graduate fellowship program that provides returned Peace Corps volunteer the opportunity to pursue graduate-level degrees and gain professional experience while continuing to carry out the missions of the Peace Corps.
 NMSU Fellows complete teaching assignments and research projects, allowing them to bring home, and expand upon, the skills they learned as volunteers.
 Financial assistance in the form of graduate assistantships may be offered through the Fellows/USA program to eligible participants contingent on available funding.
-Learn more about the Coverdell Fellows program in ACES.
+Learn more about the Coverdell Fellows programs in ACES